Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/knownissues.md

 * The FBX Exporter package ignores name or path changes when converting a Model instance.

 * The FBX Exporter package does not support exporting animation only for animated Lights and Cameras from Autodesk® Maya® and Maya LT™.

+* Exporting an empty mesh (MeshFilter with null sharedMesh), fails to export with ArgumentNullException.